9yo/view-benchmark/README.md

 # view-benchmark
-Comparing PostgresSQL and Clickhouse for data requests performance in own purposes.
+Comparing PostgreSQL and Clickhouse for performance in own purposes.

 ## How to run